The Old Barn

 Open plan sitting room/kitchen with double sofa, two armchairs, flat screen TV with Freeview, wood burning stove.
 Floor to ceiling feature window with door to the patio and garden.
 Dining space with seating for four.
 Kitchen with granite work surfaces, gas hob, oven, large fridge/freezer, microwave, washing machine.
 Please note there is no dishwasher since the off-grid power supply is unable to support both a dishwasher and washing machine.

-Bedroom one with fixed super king bed, side tables, armchair, feature window, wardrobe with hanging and drawer space.
+Bedroom one with king size four-poster bed, side tables, armchair, feature window, wardrobe with hanging and drawer space.

-Bedroom two with zip and link system which can be configured to 3’ twin beds or super king as required.
+Bedroom two with zip and link beds, which can be configured as a king size double or two 2'6" twin beds, as required.
 Wardrobe with hanging space.

 Family bathroom with bath with shower over, heated towel rail, basin and WC.